Congo-Kenya Trip 2019

 Additionally, I am communicating with Alain Mukwege about the work of the Panzi Hospital in Bukavu.
 You can read about it here.

-I am hoping to continue these relationships, begun over the past few years and especially recently, to provide long-term support for the work of healing trauma in these war-torn, sexually violent regions.
+In the fall of 2023, I was able up to travel to Goma and Beni, DRC and I am hoping to continue these relationships, begun over the past few years and especially recently, to provide long-term support for the work of healing trauma in these war-torn, sexually violent regions.

 Further Information on Trauma in the Congo: